Construction and Demolition (C&D) Recycling

 Some wastes found in construction and demolition projects may need to be handled differently than the others.
 Universal wastes are common hazardous wastes that are generated by a variety of people and businesses, and are generally not allowed to be disposed of in solid waste landfills.
 They include fluorescent tubes and lamps, mercury containing items such as switches and thermostats, batteries, and some electronic equipment.

 For information on Lead Poisoning see the Department of Health Service's California Childhood Lead Poisoning Prevention Program.

-The State Contractor's Licensing Board has developed A Consumer Guide to Asbestos (Adobe PDF 328 KB).
+The State Contractor's Licensing Board has developed A Consumer Guide to Asbestos (PDF, 328 KB).

 Recycling opportunities in some areas of the state may be limited and disposal may be the only option.
 Some materials, like non-hazardous asbestos, are generally not accepted at landfills throughout the State.
 In order to determine if specific materials are accepted at disposal facilities, the State Water Resources Control Board provides information on the permitted waste types at permitted landfills.
 Please check with the facility before taking any material.